Nursing Program - Occupation Description

 - Participating in team work, making decisions about patients' care

 Summer or part-time work in a hospital or other health facility will provide helpful experience in the nursing profession.
-Methods of entering nursing include completing a 2-year or 4-year college degree in nursing and becoming registered in SC as a nurse through the successful completion of the National Council of Licensure Exam, given upon meeting graduation requirements.
+Methods of entering nursing include completing a 2-year or 4-year college degree in nursing and becoming registered in SC as a nurse through the successful completion of the National Council of Licensure Exam, given upon meeting graduation requirements and the State Board of Nursing requirements.

 Earnings and Advancement